spiral/docs/http/cookies.md

 bootloader `Spiral\Bootloader\Http\CookiesBootloader` into your app.

 ## Cookie Manager
-The easiest way to manage cookies in Spiral is to obtain instance of `Spiral\Cookies\CookieManager`.
+The easiest way to manage cookies in Spiral is to obtain an instance of `Spiral\Cookies\CookieManager`.
 This instance can be stored inside singleton services and controllers and provide access to active request scope.

 ```php
 public function index(CookieManager $cookies)